-If your teenager is exhibiting harmful or concerning behavior, getting your troubled teen professional help is necessary.
-But what kind of facility would best be able to help your child?
-Many parents start looking at military schools for troubled teens as a way to eliminate and resolve bad behavior, but they may not be aware that military schools don’t accept troubled teens (like some of them once did).
+Many parents start with looking to military schools for their troubled teen as a way to eliminate and resolve their bad behavior, but they may not be aware that military schools no longer accept troubled teens (like some of them once did).

-It is important to start dispelling myths and misunderstandings about teen help programs.
-For example, military school is not really an appropriate place to send troubled teenagers.
-In fact, nearly all military schools will not accept troubled teens (as reported by MilitarySchoolUSA.com).
+A military school is not an appropriate place to send troubled teenagers.
+In fact, nearly all military schools in the U.S. will no loner accept troubled teens (as reported by MilitarySchoolUSA.com).

 Despite what you’ve seen and heard in movies and media, military school is not what you think it is.
 It’s common for parents to think of military schools as a place that is strict, structured, and staffed with people who will take a hard line on discipline.
 However, these schools are not designed to help troubled teens, nor do they contain the crucial therapy component to address emotional, behavioral, and mental health issues.
 In other words, experienced advisers would never recommend a military school for your troubled teen, nor will military schools want to enroll a troubled teenager.